 Erlunda to Yulara (Ayers Rock Resort) along the Lasseter Highway, Northern Territory Australia

 The Mt Connor lookout is located 139km (86 mi) west of Erlunda along the Lasseter Highway.
 Many tourists mistake the flat hill of Mt Conner as being Uluru!
 Mt Connor is a 300m (984 ft) high flat topped sandstone mountain.
 Mt Connor is not accessible to the public as it sits within Curtin Springs Station.
-If you are interested in visiting Mt Connor the only option is to book a 4WD guided day tour through SEIT where you can be picked up from either Ayers Rock Resort or Curtin Springs Station.
+If you are interested in visiting Mt Connor the only option is to book a 4WD guided day tour from Ayers Rock Resort.

 Curtin Springs Station runs the Wayside Inn which is located 11km west from the Mt Connor Lookout.
 The Wayside Inn offers fuel, food and a range of accommodation options which can be much cheaper than at Uluru.